XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Notes before use**

-Adding thread safety to the methods in a collection class imposes <u>additional run-time overhead</u>, so these classes **are not as fast as the regular collection classes**.:warning: So use it when you really need it.
+Adding thread safety to the methods in a collection class imposes <u>additional run-time overhead</u>, so these classes **are not as fast as the regular collection classes**.⚠ So use it when you really need it.

 📌**What are they?**